microsoft/fast/packages/web-components/fast-foundation/src/disclosure/disclosure.spec.md

 The disclosure component can easily be extended for customization, for example adding animation to reveal the content or get the height of extra content slot.

 -   Basic component which toggles the extra content and to add animation extra styles that can be applied to derived/extended component.
--   To have further control to the extra content, there are also `contentNode` and `contentHeight` available as getters.

 ### API